How to calculate average inventory in manufacturing

 (Ending inventory / COGS) * number of days in reporting period

 Many manufacturers implement a perpetual inventory valuation method for real-time inventory records.

 This valuation method is achievable with computerized point-of-sale (POS) systems and live inventory management software that can help you monitor inventory movements in real time to reflect inventory changes immediately.

 Instead of messing around with your average inventory formula in Excel, let your cloud solution do it for you automatically,

 Each time you create a purchase order, the average cost for the items in stock is recalculated.
 Katana adds the cost of newly acquired items to the cost of items already in stock and divides that by the number of items in stock.

 Well, your raw materials never stay at the same price — inflation, bulk discount deals, or a shady supplier — many factors will affect the cost of the items you buy.
 Katana has an automatic average inventory calculator that uses MAC and recalculates your inventory value for every purchase to get the most accurate valuation.

-So, what is Katana ERP software?
+So, what is Katana?
 It’s an all-in-one platform that helps manufacturers with: